codebase-flutter-team/codebase_netlify_cms/src/pages/blog/5-steps-to-building-an-online-community-for-your-startup-2019-guide.md

 topic: Marketing
 popularpost: true
 featuredimage: /img/codebase-studio-5-steps-to-creating-a-community-for-your-startup.jpg
-title: '5 steps to building an online community for your startup [2019 guide]'
+title: 4 steps to building an online community for your startup
 description: >-
   Become the expert in your industry by creating a community around your brand.
-  Follow the 5 steps to building an online community for your startup which will help you with viral marketing, customer satisfaction, brand awareness, of course, taking care of customer service issues.
+  Follow the 4 steps to building an online community for your startup which will help you with viral marketing, customer satisfaction, brand awareness, of course, taking care of customer service issues.
 ---
 I think we can all agree that building a startup is an extremely difficult task.
 Aside from getting product market fit, the other critical elements to successfully building a startup will be customer satisfaction, brand awareness, becoming an authority in your industry and, of course, taking care of customer service issues.
 One of the best ways to cover all of those areas is to create a community around your startup.
 If you get it right, you will set yourself apart from your competition and potentially turn a few of your customers into active brand patrons and ambassadors.

-I have outlined a 5 step process to building an online community for your startup, followed up with the best practices that you should follow to maintain a great experience for your users.
+I have outlined a 4 step process to building an online community for your startup, followed up with the best practices that you should follow to maintain a great experience for your users.

-# 5 steps to building an online community for your startup
+# 4 steps to building an online community for your startup

 If you just want to